ryabrams/web-scraper/README.md

 ## 🛠️ Setup

 You have several options for setting up your environment to run this website scraper:

-**Option 1: Using GitHub Codespaces (Recommended - Easiest)**

-1.  **Click the "Code" button** on your GitHub repository page.

-2.  **Select "Create codespace on main".** This will automatically launch a fully configured development environment in your browser, including Python and all necessary dependencies.
-Codespaces uses the `.devcontainer.json` file in the repository to set up the environment.

-3.  **Skip to the "Configuration" and "Running the Scraper" sections.**

-**Option 2: Local Setup (Without Virtual Environment)**

 1.  **Clone or Download the Repository:**  Clone this repository to your local machine or download it as a ZIP file.